Resources: Louisiana

 The Law Library of Louisiana

 The Law Library of Louisiana offers a robust free guide with information and resources on common legal issues faced by prisoners, former prisoners and their families.
 The guide covers post- conviction remedies, civil rights violations in prison, parole, family law issues, re-entry assistance and resources on the collateral consequences of conviction.
-Serves Louisiana only.
+Serves individuals in Louisiana only.

 Regional Advocacy Organizations, Louisiana